Cadu7/cs50-project/README.md

 - Edit or delete entire lists.

 This flexibility ensures the system adapts to the user’s routine, allowing tasks to be fully reorganized whenever necessary.

+---

+## Interface and Usability

+The interface was developed with a focus on **clarity and ease of use**.
+Subject lists are displayed separately, while months appear as columns, visually organizing tasks according to their deadlines.

+Each task is presented as a card containing its key information in a concise format.
+This visual structure makes it easier to understand the flow of tasks over time, even when many activities are registered.